Caraiba - Pilar, Jaguari, Surubim, Angicos, Vermelhos, R22W, Sucuarana

 sale.
 No hard copy book more than AUD $44.00 (incl.
 GST)

-Mineralisation was first recorded in the Caraiba district in 1874, although its potential was not recognised until investigated by the National Department for Mining Productions (DNPM) in 1944.
+The first documented occurrence of copper in the Curaçá Valley was located at Serra da Borracha, Curaçá County in 1782, although its potential was not recognised until investigated by the National Department for Mining Productions (DNPM) in 1944.
 Exploration and feasibility studies commenced in 1969, before being taken over by the National Bank of Economic and Social Development (BNDES).
 Caraíbas Metals S/Apen commenced the Céu Aberto open pit operations at Cariaiba in 1979, followed by the initiation of underground mining in 1986.
 Privatisation was complete by 1994, and the operating company became Caraíba Mining S.A.
-In 2010, the mining of the Surubim deposit, 33 km to the north began, and in 2013, production at the Angico deposit, 42 km north of Caraiba began.
+In 2010, the mining of the Surubim deposit, 33 km to the NNE of Caraíba began, and in 2013, production at the Angico deposit, 42 km NNE of Caraíba commenced operations.

 The Caraiba deposit is situated on the northern margin of the São Francisco Craton craton, within the Curaçá high-grade granulite facies granite gneiss terrane that hosts numerous sill-like mafic-ultramafic intrusive bodies.
 This gneiss terrane is part of the Salvador-Curaçá orogen, which is, in turn, the northern extension of the north-south trending Atlantic Coast granulite belt (Mascarenhas et al., 1984; Oliveira and Tarney, 1995) that has been interpreted as a continental magmatic arc (Figueiredo, 1980) of Neoarchaean age (2.4 Ga, Barbosa, 1990) cutting across the craton, separating the Serrinha and Mairi Archaean blocks to the east and west respectively (Barbosa, et al., 1996, Barbosa, 1996).